Activity

 With an approach specially designed to showcase young artists from the visual, performing and literary arts, Microoperas of Today reflects on the lyric genre by exploring the relationship between music, new technology and new stage writing.

-Act One: The Sky Will Not Keep the Secret
+Act One: The Skies Won’t Keep Their Secret

 CCCB